seocam/seocam.github.io/01-research.md

 # Problem

+Usuallly software development process of integrated applications, in general, require modifications in each of the integrated tools (or services).
+In Open-Source that leads the developers to maintain their own forks of each tool that composes the system.
+That's an intrinsic problem of high coupling between components.

+# Research Question

 How to reduce coupling between integration server and integrated applications in Web context?

 # Hypothesis

 Using plugable middlewares in the application server will reduce coupling between the aplication server and the integrated services.

+# Goals

+Confirming the hypothesis, the goal is to develop a reference architecture of an integration server with better control under coupling between integrated applications and integration servers.

 # Justification / Motivation